+Deceit-Constant lies are told to make sure the heart remains safe and protected.
 Truth will hurt, and pain is to be avoided at all costs.
-The child's memory becomes selective, and she only exposes what will provide safety in this situation.
+The teen's memory becomes selective, and she only exposes what will provide safety in this situation.

-Fear-A primary emotion that can drive all interactions; tied to survival.
+Fear-A primary emotion that can drive all interactions; tied to survival; must be avoided.
 Anything that has the potential of causing pain or the memory of pain is to be fearfully avoided.
 Fear of what could be or could happen is always on his mind.
 Fear pushes the heart to pursue safety at all costs.
-Obedience does not flow out of what is good for the child or out of love for the person asking him to obey; instead, the response is driven by fear of what could happen to him if he fails to obey.
+Obedience does not flow out of what is good for the teen or out of love for the person asking the teen to obey, but out of fear of what could happen to him if he fails to obey.

-Insecurity-A lack of stability either physically or emotionally; tied to fear.

-The child feels unprotected all the time; therefore, she is unsafe.
+Insecurity-Tied into fear; lack of stability either physically or emotionally.
+The teen feels unprotected all the time and therefore feels unsafe.
 She is careful to make sure that her heart is protected.
 A defence mechanism is always employed.
 She quickly interprets what people say and do in light of whether she feels like she is in trouble or safe.
 She often reads intentions into statements and actions that were not there.
 She easily takes offence where none was meant.

-Poverty-The fear of constant scarcity that says there will never be enough, even in the midst of plenty.

-The goal is to get what he needs now because he has no idea what will happen the next day.
-The now becomes the focus; he gives no thought to the future, so he does not have hopes or dreams for the future.
+Poverty-Fear of constant scarcity that says there will never be enough, even in the midst of plenty.
+The goal is therefore to get what he needs now because he has no idea what will happen the next day.
+The now becomes the focus, and he gives no thought to the future, nor does he have hope for the future.
 His decisions are based on what he believes is best right now.
 Hoarding becomes a lifestyle.

-Greed-The feeling that she must hoard because she does not trust that there will be enough to meet her needs; tied to poverty.

-The constant need for more and more is an indication that she is never satisfied.
-She is always driven to get more.
+Greed-Tied into poverty; feeling that she must hoard because she does not trust that there will be enough to meet her needs.
+The constant need for more and more is an indication that her heart is never satisfied.
+It is always driven to get more.
 She does not care whether others have what they need as long as her individual needs are met.
 She has no consideration of others, or if she does, it lasts only long enough to get what she wants from other people, at their expense.

-Anger-A secondary emotion that can hide primary ones, such as fear or loss of love or identity; can simmer below the surface and then erupt.
+Anger-Secondary emotion that can hide primary ones, such as fear or loss of love or identity; can simmer below the surface and then erupt over seemingly insignificant things.
 Anger is always present in his heart because of what he has experienced in the past.
 He explodes over even a small thing.
 It often seems like an eruption has come out of nowhere, but the anger was always there, only suppressed.
 He will fight at a moment's notice.
-He will always find someone else to blame for anything bad that happens, another trait tying into anger.
+He will always find someone else to blame for anything bad that happens, another trait tied to anger.

-Independence-The desire to pursue one's own wants and needs without being questioned; no one can be trusted so she will do it all alone.
+Independence-The heart posture of doing what is desired without being questioned; no one can be trusted so she will do it all alone.
 If someone questions her, she will show rebellion.
-She believes that things have to be done "my way," and anyone who gets in the way is an enemy.
+She believes that things have to be done "my way," and anyone who gets in her way is an enemy.
 She rejects accountability.
 She lives her life according to what seems best in her own eyes.